kristinemlarson/gnssrefl/README.md

 Latest Features

+- You can estimate LSP in SNR units of dB-Hz.
+Command line option dbhz.

 - Soil moisture can be computed from L1 and L5 data, see e.g. [George Townsend PR](https://github.com/kristinemlarson/gnssrefl/pull/354)

 - you can set beginning and end dates in <code>daily_avg</code> and <code>subdaily</code>.
 The parameters are